Updated on March 24, 2020 by Jonathan Mills

 -Tom Kelley, General Manager, IDEO

 The pursuit of mastery is a slow climb.
-The more of an expert you become the harder it is to improve, but that struggle is worth while.
-It creates focus and continual feedback.
-Employees need to experience this balance between challenge and success (often called “flow”) that produces daily enjoyment and reinvigorates progress.
+The more of an expert you become the harder it is to improve, but that struggle is worthwhile.
+It engenders focus, self-reflection, and flow (the experience of balancing challenge and success).
+Employees need to experience flow, in particular, because it produces daily enjoyment and reinvigorates progress.
 Otherwise, work becomes tedious and repetitive.

 Adopt a culture of mastery by removing barriers to learning, by allowing for risks to be taken, and by listening to your employees.
 Regard them as experts, looking for and taking their counsel.